LateGenXer/finance/cgtcalc.md

 # About

-`cgtcalc.py` is a UK Capital Gains Tax calculator writtten in Python.
+`cgtcalc.py` is a UK Capital Gains Tax calculator written in Python.

-It is inspired by [other](#Alternative) free CGT calculators, but unlike most of them it handles notional income and equalisation payments in a consistent manner.
+It is inspired by [other](#Alternative) free CGT calculators, but unlike most of them it handles notional distributions and equalisation payments in a consistent manner.

-It is written in Python.

 A web instance is available [here](https://lategenxer.streamlit.app/CGT_Calculator)